rabbitmq/rabbitmq-website/docs/ldap.md

 # enables TLS for connections to the LDAP server
 auth_ldap.use_ssl   = true

+# Disables peer certificate chain verification.
+See the section on Peer Verification
+# below.
+#
+# Doing so loses one of the key benefits of TLS and make the setup less secure
+# but also simplifies node configuration.
+auth_ldap.ssl_options.verify = verify_none
 ```

 The plugin can also connect using [StartTLS](https://fy.blackhats.net.au/blog/2021-08-12-starttls-in-ldap/).